 Setting up a budget isn’t exactly fun.
 It can feel more like a punishment—something you and your partner have to do because winging it every month isn’t working.

 Leave room for some splurges, or the spender in the family probably won’t be too happy.
-And be proactive about big purchases: Identify a threshold for how much each of you can spend so there are no surprises.
+And be proactive about big purchases: identify a threshold for how much each of you can spend so there are no surprises.

 If not, this is the time to talk about any hidden debts, bad habits that cost money, or if you can’t trust yourself not to overspend when there’s a credit card in your wallet.

-You Can Be Better Prepared for Emergencies
+3. You May Be Better Prepared for Emergencies

 Whether it’s saving for a home, having children, taking a cruise, starting your own business, or all of the above and more, your budget will help you focus on the things that are most meaningful to you as a couple.

 Your strategy can help you set aside the money to reach those goals—turning the dreaming into doing.
 And you’re more likely to stay on track if you’re checking in on your spending each month.

 5. You Can Decide How Much (or How Little) You Want to Combine Your Financial Lives

 You may decide to completely merge your bills and bank accounts, or you might want to keep your own accounts and divvy up the bills.
 There are pros and cons to each approach in budgeting for married couples or cohabiting couples.

 Combining accounts can simplify your finances and build trust.
 But if you feel strongly about financial independence—or you’ve been burned in the past—you may feel more secure if you have your own money.